 Since then the church has continued to grow both in numbers and in its range of activities.

 In July 2014 the church completed a major remodelling of the whole site, with only the original roof, front and side walls remaining of the original building.
 This increased our useable space by 76% and enables us to serve both the church and the community far better.

 In October 2017 Hillfields Evangelical Baptist Church (HEBC) asked Lower Ford Street Baptist Church to help them.
 HEBC was founded in 1918 and had a building in Jesmond Road.
 In 1975 they opened a new building in Waterloo Street which they had sacrificially built themselves.
 They subsequently left the Baptist Union.
 After the second world war they were faithfully served by pastors Les Sidwell, Richard Ross, and Andrew Taylor.
 Although they had known many years of gospel prosperity their numbers became reduced.

 In 2018, in response to this request, Lower Ford Street Baptist Church agreed to enfold Hillfields Evangelical Baptist Church (HEBC).
-This means we become 1 church on 2 sites.
+This means we became 1 church on 2 sites.
 The name of the enlarged church is Hillfields Church Coventry.
 The church is, of course, still a Baptist church.

 Hillfields Church Coventry has always been independent but never isolationist.
 We are affiliated to the FIEC (Fellowship of Independent Evangelical Churches), members of the Midlands Gospel Partnership and the Coventry Evangelical Forum, and linked with the Grace Baptist group of churches

 The church is now led by a team of 5 elders with James Young as the lead elder.
 James Young and Paul Watts are co-pastors.
 On 1st May Simon Hook joined us an elder and co-pastor.

 The people at the church are all ages and from some 30 different countries.